stclib/STC/docs/coroutine_api.md

 <summary>Implementation of nested awaiting coroutines with error handling</summary>

 The following example shows a task `start` which awaits `TaskA`, => awaits `TaskB`, => awaits `TaskC`. `TaskC` throws an error, which causes unwinding of the call stack.
-The error is finally handled in `TaskA`'s `cco_finally:` block and recovered using `cco_recover_error()`.
+The error is finally handled in `TaskA`'s `cco_cleanup:` block and recovered using `cco_recover_error()`.
 This call will resume control back to the original suspension point in the current task.
 Because the "call-tree" is fixed, the coroutine frames to be called may be pre-allocated on the stack, which is very fast.